Selected Research:

 Friesen, N. (2013).
 The past and likely future of an education form: A textbook case.
 Educational Researcher, 42, 498-508. doi:10.3102/0013189X13513535

-This article analyzes the textbook as an evolving pedagogical form, as changing medium comprised of smaller media components.
+This article analyzes the textbook as an evolving pedagogical form, as a changing medium comprised of smaller media components.

 Gurung, R. A. R. (2017).
 Predicting learning: Comparing an open educational resource and standard textbooks.
 Scholarship of Teaching and Learning in Psychology, 3(3), 233-248. doi:http://dx.doi.org/10.1037/stl0000092